Ex-NFL star Peyton Hillis in ICU after saving kids from drowning at Florida beach: report

 The 36-year-old Peyton Hillis was drafted in the seventh round by the Denver Broncos in 2008 and spent time with the Broncos, Cleveland Browns, Kansas City Chiefs and New York Giants.

-During his career, he had 2,832 rushing yards, 1,050 receiving yards, scored 26 touchdowns and was on the cover of the Madden 12 video game.
+During his career, he had 2,832 rushing yards, 1,050 receiving yards, scored 26 touchdowns and was on the cover of the Madden 12 video game after a career season in Cleveland.
+In 2010 Hillis rushed for 1,177 yards with 11 touchdowns, adding 477 yards on 61 receptions with two more TDs.